Forecasting Generative Amplification: Averaging amplification factor

-For this 1D Gaussian, a maximum-likelihood fit is equivalent to calculating the mean and standard deviation on the fit data.
-This means the distribution of $\hat\mu$ across multiple fits follows a Gaussian with width $\sigma_{\hat\mu}$,
+In place of a generative network, we use, as a one-parameter model, a unit-width Gaussian with variable mean $\hat\mu$ to approximate the true distribution.
+A maximum likelihood fit is equivalent to calculating the mean from the training data.
+The distribution of $\hat\mu$ across many fits follows a Gaussian with width $\sigma_{\hat\mu}$,